max-mapper/art-of-node/readme.md

 # The Art of Node
 ## An introduction to Node.js

-This document is intended for readers who know at least a little bit of a scripting language like JavaScript, Ruby, Python, Perl, etc. If you aren't a programmer yet then it is probably easier to start by reading [JavaScript for Cats](http://jsforcats.com/). :cat2:
+This document is intended for readers who know at least a little bit of a couple of things:

+- a scripting language like JavaScript, Ruby, Python, Perl, etc. If you aren't a programmer yet then it is probably easier to start by reading [JavaScript for Cats](http://jsforcats.com/). :cat2:
-It is also currently a work in progress.
+- git and github.
+These are the open source collaboration tools that people in the node community use to share modules.
+You just need to know the basics.
+Here are three great intro tutorials: [http://skli.se/2012/09/22/introduction-to-git/](1), [http://zachbruggeman.me/github-for-cats/](2), [http://opensourcerer.diy.org/](3)

+This short book is a work in progress + I don't have a job right now (if I did I wouldn't have the time to write this).
 If you like it then please consider donating via [gittip](https://www.gittip.com/maxogden/) so that I can write more!

 [![donate](donate.png)](https://www.gittip.com/maxogden/)